Skip to main content

 Introduction

-This policy sets out The Scout Association’s approach to protecting personal data and explains your rights in relation to how we may process personal data.
-We provide more detail in respect of how we process and protect your data below, particularly in section 5.
-This policy applies to each local Scout Unit when processing personal data in addition to or independent from The Scout Association itself.
+This policy sets out The Scout Association’s approach to protecting personal data and explains individuals’ rights in relation to how we process personal data.
+We provide more detail in respect of how we process and protect personal data below, particularly in section 5.

 We may from time to time make minor changes to this policy.
-We will notify you directly when we make any substantial or significant changes to the policy.
+We will notify our members when we make any substantial or significant changes to the policy.

 ‘We’ means The Scout Association and The Scout Association Trust Corporation.